Crypto-TII/TLS1.3/makecertchain/README.md

 Important to note that the contents of *root.crt* must be added manually to the *tls_cacerts.cpp* and *cacert.rs* files.
 Use the provided *convert.cpp* tool to automatically generate C++ and Rust compatible code.

 Rebuild the C++ client.

-Move to the directory *rust/server/src* and edit the *config.rs* file and ensure the following setting.
-Its the default.

-	pub const SERVER\_CERT:usize= FROM_FILE;

 Finally run the Rust server application from *rust/server*.
 The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.